NCAR/DART/docs/pages/Getting_Started.md

 ### Building the Lorenz_63 DART project.

 In order to get started with DART, here we use the Lorenz 63 model, which is a simple ODE model with only three variables.
-DART support models with many orders of magnitude more variables than three, but if you can compile and run the DART code for any ONE of the models, you should be able to compile and run DART for ANY of the models.
+DART supports models with many orders of magnitude more variables than three, but if you can compile and run the DART code for any ONE of the models, you should be able to compile and run DART for ANY of the models.
 For time-dependent filtering known as